-CONGRATULATIONS TO OUR LEAVING CERT STUDENTS
+CONGRATULATIONS TO STUDENTS AND TEACHERS

 Bhur gcéad fáilte chuig láithreán gréasáin na scoile.
 It is my great pleasure to welcome you to our school website which we hope will give you an idea of what life is like for us here in St. Attracta's Community School.